jaraonthe-dot-net/ASB/doc/ASB Language.md

 - Multi-line comments start with `/*` and end with `*/`.
 If the start and end markers are not on the same line the comment is treated like a single New Line (so that different statements are separated as intended).

 # Types
 Command and function parameters have a type.
-They are prefixed with a `/`.
+They are prefixed with a `/` (in the command or function definition).
 The following types exist:
 - `/register` or `/reg`: Points to a machine register
 - `/variable` or `/var`: Points to a local variable used within a commands or functions implementation
 - `/immediate` or `/imm`: An immediate, i.e. constant, numeric value given directly in the invocation.
-- `/label` a label that points to a specific location in the user language program.
+- `/label`: a label that points to a specific location in the user language program.
 This is a constant name given directly in the invocation.

 Technically, `/register` and `/variable` types are treated the same; they can be used interchangeably.